jackdevsforp3d/networkPilot/README.md

 # networkPilot
-Welcome to the GitHub Respository for networkPilot.
+Welcome to the GitHub Repository for networkPilot.

 As with all of my projects, at least for now, networkPilot is open-source and free for you to look at to gain knowledge with the P3D SimConnect library aswell as passing data to VATSIM.